 Traveling with children, especially infants and toddlers, puts special demands on the adults responsible for their well being.
-Based on analyses of dozens of aviation incidents and accidents involving children and on my own experience as a traveling parent, here are ten tips that can make the trip safer for the child.
+The following table has several key child travel pages, and following that are ten tips that can make the trip safer for the child.

 - Find a way to conveniently carry an appropriate child restraint system through airports and into and out of aircraft.

 - If the child is over the age of two and less than 40 pounds (18.1 kilos), follow FAA recommendations for using child restraint systems.